tbl(1) — Linux manual page

 allbox Enclose each table entry in a box; implies box.

 box Enclose the entire table region in a box.
-GNU tbl
+As a GNU

 center Center the table region with respect to the current